ashleywidner/MSDA_Portfolio/D209/Course_Summary.md

-# D209: Data Mining I -- Task 1: Classification Analysis
+# D209: Data Mining I
 ## Course Overview
 Data Mining I expands predictive modeling into nonlinear dimensions, enhancing the capabilities and effectiveness of the data analytics lifecycle.
 In this course, learners implement supervised models—specifically classification and prediction data mining models—to unearth relationships among variables that are not apparent with more surface-level techniques.
 The course provides frameworks for assessing models’ sensitivity and specificity.
 D208 Predictive Modeling is a prerequisite to this course.

 ## Course Objectives
 * The graduate applies observations to appropriate classes and categories using classification models.
 * The graduate evaluates data mining model performance for precision, accuracy, and model comparison.
+* The graduate implements prediction data mining models to find hard-to-spot relationships among variables.

 ## Performace Assessment Introduction
 In this task, you will act as an analyst and create a data mining report.
 In doing so, you must select one of the data dictionary and data set files to use for your report from the following link: Data Sets and Associated Data Dictionaries.